Australian cricket team in England in 2005: England v Australia (10 July)

-Ricky Ponting, Australia's captain, had so far had a difficult series against the English.
-In five innings this summer, his highest score was 34, in the no-result at Edgbaston, and his batting average was a meagre 16.40.
-However, on a Lord's track that suited the batsmen, he was back into his old magnificent form, guiding Australia back on track to victory, and levelling the NatWest Challenge.
+Australia’s captain, Ricky Ponting, had struggled during the series against England, with a highest score of 34 in five innings and a batting average of 16.40, including the no-result at Edgbaston.
+However, on a batsman-friendly pitch at Lord’s, he returned to form, leading Australia to victory and leveling the NatWest Challenge.

 It started well for Australia, too.
 Including Michael Kasprowicz in the squad and gambling on winning the toss and subbing one of their bowlers off, they won it – and Kasprowicz got immediate reward.
 After the English openers had survived the opening overs of McGrath and Lee to be 25 for 0 after eight overs, Kasprowicz was brought on, and Strauss chopped an inside edge onto his own stumps.
 Nine balls and three runs later, captain Michael Vaughan was hit on the pads by an inswinging delivery from Glenn McGrath and was out for 1.
 Marcus Trescothick and Kevin Pietersen soon followed to the pavilion, and England were – yet again – staring down the barrel at 45 for 4.

 However, England weren't undone that easily.
 Waiting for Jason Gillespie, who had been conceding many runs all series, Andrew Flintoff and Paul Collingwood paired up for a calm 103 in a little over 20 overs, before Collingwood became Brett Lee's second victim of the day, luring Collingwood to attempt a cut shot off a fast, short ball and edging to keeper Adam Gilchrist.
 England's resistance didn't end, however, and despite Lee ripping out wickets – ending with five for 41 – the lower-order combined, eking out 30 from the last 21 balls to lift England to a somewhat defensible total of 223 for 8.

 And, when Andrew Flintoff was brought on as the fourth bowler to be used in six overs, and removed Gilchrist with his second ball of the day, things looked hopeful for England, but that was as good as it ever got.
 Ricky Ponting smashed 14 fours and a six on his way to 111, making a century off 105 balls, Michael Vaughan was forced to wait with the power play overs, Simon Katich, Damien Martyn and Andrew Symonds played well-paced innings, and England found themselves unable to contain the Australians.
 The end was always in sight, eventually coming with 34 balls remaining, Darren Gough bowling a no-ball – his third of the day – to gift the game to Australia.
 It was symptomatic of Gough's poor series, and he had Gilchrist bowled off a no-ball in the very first over.
 His bowling analysis for the game read 6.2–0–43–1.